1. INTRODUCTION

 (b) if we are under a duty to disclose or share your personal data to comply with any legal obligation, or to enforce or apply our terms of use and other agreements; or to protect the rights, property, or safety of CDP, our customers, or others.
 This includes exchanging information with other companies and organizations for the purposes of fraud protection and credit risk reduction.

-We will hold your personal data for as long as necessary to fulfil the purposes we collected it for.
+We will hold your personal data for as long as necessary to fulfil the purposes we collected it for or for such longer periods where required or permitted by applicable law.
 To determine the appropriate retention period we consider the amount, the nature and sensitivity of the personal data, the potential risks of harm from unauthorised use or disclosure, the purposes and whether we can achieve those purposes by other means.
 We will delete your data if they are no longer being needed for the purposes for which they were collected or to comply with our legal obligations such as retention obligations under tax or commercial laws.

-Under the GDPR you have several important rights.
-In summary, these include rights to:
+Under the GDPR and other applicable laws, you have several important rights.
+In summary, this (as provided by applicable law) may include rights to:

 (b) require us to correct any mistakes in your information which we hold;